aeberbach/A600KB/README.md

 To make this project you need:
 - PCBs, which you can make by sending the contents of the 'fab' folder to your local PCB maker.
-- 3D printed parts: the STL files are in the STL folder
+- 3D printed parts: the STL files are in the STL folder.
+I used a Prusa MK3S 0.25mm nozzle, Urban Grey PETG.
 - 78 MX PCB-mount switches
 - 32-way FFC connector (Mouser part number 538-52044-3245)
 - 32-way ribbon cable (Mouser part number 538-15168-0400)